-- For Activists: The concept of community capacity emerged from the experience of participating community foundations.
+The concept of community capacity emerged from the experience of this program.
 We see it as “the combined influence of a community’s commitment, resources, and skills which can be deployed to build on community strengths and address community problems.”
 Increasing community capacity should be on the agenda of every community foundation.

-- For Evaluators: This evaluation inquiry made use of an “organizational capacity building framework” developed by this author and based on his earlier discoveries of growth factors in emerging community foundations.
+The evaluation inquiry used throughout this project made use of an “organizational capacity building framework” based on earlier discoveries of growth factors in emerging community foundations.
 With every site visit, both participants and evaluators filled in the framework with data and observations over a five-year period.

-- For Nonprofits: Almost every community in America, and increasingly throughout the world, has a community foundation eager to import project dollars and distribute them in support of local strategic goals.
+Almost every community in America, and throughout the world, has a community foundation.
+Most of them are eager to import project dollars from larger institutional funders and distribute them to nonprofits in support of local goals.
 This book shows how local nonprofits can make themselves attractive to such community-focused grantmaking.

 Free download: Building Community Capacity: The Potential of Community Foundations (pdf)